ceciliabinck/Binck-Explores-Project/README.md

 ## Remaining bugs

-I replaced the markers in my function for Google maps.
+* I replaced the markers in my function for Google maps.
 Now no markers show up in the Google maps map.
+* The images in the gallery take to long to load.
+* The website only looks good in Chrome, gallery images, background image and when srolling down and than up and than down again the bottom of the navbar is to slow with responding.

 ## Deployment :rocket: